 There is something in Wales that inspires.
 Perhaps it is the labyrinth of mines under the mountains, the cloud-wrapped summits, or trickling valley streams.
 Here is a place where language, tradition and landscape are connected to a lost and ancient past.

 The family attended the Norwegian Church, and the young Roald was christened here in 1916.
-Today the building is an arts centre, and the nearby Oval Basin in Cardiff Bay has been reverentially renamed Roald Dahl Plass.
+Today the Norwegian Church is an arts centre, and the nearby Oval Basin in Cardiff Bay has been reverentially renamed Roald Dahl Plass.
 The Dahl family holidayed each Easter in Tenby, a tradition that Dahl continued with his own children.
 Dahl also spent time in Laugharne, Carmarthenshire, where he visited Dylan Thomas’s writing shed on the estuary – and was inspired to build his own writing hut at his home in Buckinghamshire.
-There’s plenty more detail about Dahl’s Welsh connections on our website.
+There’s plenty more to discover about Dahl’s Welsh connections.

 Incidentally, Cardiff has also produced the first woman to win the Booker Prize – Bernice Rubens, whose The Elected Member won in 1970.
 Trezzo Azzopardi’s The Hiding Place was also Booker-nominated in 2000.
 Like Dahl, both women were the children of migrants – Lithuanian Jewish and Maltese respectively – who made Cardiff Bay (or Tiger Bay, as it was then known) the UK’s first multicultural society.